Problem · Brand governance

 Sequence

 Write the spine first.
 Re-version the materials second.
-Audit, do not police.
+Check, do not police.
 Local teams that have been compensating for an absent spec will trust the new system when their flex authority is explicit, not when the home office issues a memo.

 RB